MatheshRavichandrann/ecom-frontend/README.md

+hey buddy!
+This the front-end for the spring project. if you wanna make use of the front-end dowlonad it.
+Open the terminal type npm instll after that type npm run dev
+This project would run in http://localhost:5173/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.